kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 #### Not In Scope for Alpha

-1. Standard Pods (not handled by a driver) which require Topology and Memory management will not be covered by the alpha release and new cci cpu management policy (target for beta).
+1. Standard Pods (not handled by a driver) which require Topology and Memory management will not be covered by the alpha release and new CCI cpu management policy (target for beta).
 2. Full E2E testing with other components such as Device Manager, DRA .. (target for beta).
 3. Scheduler validation (target for beta)